The Young Shakespeareans

 - Josh Groban of the Find Your Light Foundation selected TYS to be featured in a CNN interview with Elex Michaelson highlighting the importance of Arts Education;

-- Two new productions added to TYS' repertoire - a frothy "Much Ado About Nothing" set in 1960's Detroit; and a reimagination of "Macbeth" set in 1500's MesoAmerica during the wars between the Indigenous Chichimeca and the Spanish Conquistadores.
+A reimagination of "Macbeth" set in 1500's Mesoamerica during the wars between the Indigenous Chichimeca and Cortez's Spanish Conquistadores.

 In the face of today's challenges, everyone at TYS continues to create, strive, and thrive !